major0/shlib/README.md

 ## Philosphy ##

-[shlib][shlib] is written around the goal of providing a portable **dumping ground** for various shell tricks and hacks produced throughout the ages.
+[shlib][] is written around the goal of providing a portable **dumping ground** for various shell tricks and hacks produced throughout the ages.
 Such things as floating point arithematic, string manipulation, and even just overly common routines used by programmers on a day-to-day basis.
-With that in mind, shlib is a framework which presents a portable interface to the developer, but which may be implemented via any number of methods under-the-covers at load time.
+With that in mind, [shlib][] is a framework which presents a portable interface to the developer, but which may be implemented via any number of methods under-the-covers at load time.

 ## What shlib is not ##

-[shlib] is not in and of itself a scripting language, or a replacement to existing shells.
-While various libaries w/in shlib may implement an interface using external utilities are shell-specific features, the interfaces provided conform to the [Shell Command Language](http://pubs.opengroup.org/onlinepubs/007904975/utilities/xcu_chap02.html) as defined by the [OpenGroup](http://www.opengroup.org/).
+[shlib][] is not in and of itself a scripting language, or a replacement to existing shells.
+While various libaries w/in [shlib][] may implement an interface using external utilities are shell-specific features, the interfaces provided conform to the [Shell Command Language](http://pubs.opengroup.org/onlinepubs/007904975/utilities/xcu_chap02.html) as defined by the [OpenGroup](http://www.opengroup.org/).